Proof of Cloud: Data Center Execution Assurance for Confidential VMs: Background

 \subsubsection{Binding vTPM and TD}

-Combining details from both \gls{pcr} and \gls{td}, we show in \Cref{tab:tdx-rtmr-pcr-mapping} the mappings of the crucial values enabling our proposed protocol to work.
+Combining details from both \gls{pcr} and \gls{td}, we show in \Cref{tab:cross-arch-mapping-mapping} the mappings of the crucial values enabling our proposed protocol to work.
 Notably, these mappings might not match out of the box, as the \gls{vtpm} might not be able to provide the same values as the \gls{tdx} quote.
 This can be mitigated by running dedicated logic inside the \gls{td} that extracts the \texttt{tpm\_eventlog} and provides the same values as the \gls{pcr} quote.
-Unlike Intel \gls{tdx}'s quote, which provides the \gls{rtmr} natively, we need to combine multiple \gls{pcr} values to reach the respective value from the \gls{vtpm}.
+Unlike Intel's \gls{tdx}, which provides the \gls{rtmr} natively, we need to combine multiple \gls{pcr} values to match the \gls{vtpm} with \gls{rtmr} reports.
 Importantly, the \gls{pcr}[0] is not sufficiently unique to provide strong binding.